Introduction

 A. Protection against cyber threats

-By implementing robust security measures, such as strong passwords, encryption, and authentication protocols, it prevents unauthorized access to systems and sensitive data.
+Robust security measures, such as strong passwords, encryption, and authentication protocols, prevent unauthorized access to systems and sensitive data.
+These cybersecurity measures are essential for preventing security breaches and protecting valuable information.

 B. Protects data and systems from unauthorized access